 This summer, forget a darkened room; the only way to watch a film is in the great outdoors.
-Make the most of the weather, London’s unique locations and the screens popping up all over the city with our guide to the best places to watch a film in the open air – from the travelling boat to the rooftop and everywhere in between.
+Make the most of the weather, the Big Smoke’s many unique locations and the screens popping up all over the city with our guide to London’s best outdoor cinemas – from the travelling boat to the rooftop and everywhere in between.

 The Luna Cinema

-A roaming pop-up cinema, the Nomad shows films all over London, from Psycho at Brompton Cemetery to The Life Aquatic with Steve Zissou at Hyde Park Lido and Taxi Driver at the Royal Academy of Arts.
+A roaming pop-up cinema, the Nomad shows films all over London, from Psycho at Grosvenor Square to Breakfast at Tiffany’s at Festival Gardens, St Paul’s Cathedral and Cinema Paradiso at Queen’s Park.
 Plus, all proceeds go to charity.
 To find out more, go to the Nomad website.

 Summer Screen at Somerset House